ezraroi/Human-AI-Collab/output/concepts.md

 2. Processes output through 4Ps and RPVL verification
 3. Re-articulates in own words before accepting
 4. Verifies through Felt Sense
-5. Inscribes owned meaning in Journal (materialization)
+5. Materializes owned meaning in Journal for durable re-entry (when needed)

 **This is a user-accomplishment, not an AI property.** The AI provides raw material (Technical Scaffolding); the Human performs the metabolic work that transforms it into owned meaning.
 ### Wiring (Relations)